rohit-chouhan/notebox-flutter-application/README.md

 - Download latest Codeigniter application from https://codeigniter.com/download
 - Extract the zip file
 - Copy `app` folder from here (repository) and past to extracted folder and replace all file.
-- Deploy to hosting, database file also available in `app/controllers` folder import to hosting then enjoy coding!
+- Deploy to hosting, database file also available in `app` folder import to hosting then enjoy coding!

 > (Tutorial) How Deploy CodeIgniter 4 to Shared Hosting : https://www.youtube.com/watch?v=k943H5OiIdE